Bose (film)

 Bose is a 2004 Indian Tamil-language action thriller film written and directed by Senthil Kumar.
-It stars Srikanth and Sneha and Kalabhavan Mani, Nagesh, Thalaivasal Vijay, Manikka Vinayagam, and Kalairani in supporting roles.
-Upon release, the film was dubbed into Telugu as Rakshana and released in 2005, and the film was also dubbed in Hindi as Commando - The Force.
-The film was also remade in Kannada as Yodha and released in 2009.
-Bose follows the path of a soldier after he is fired after an incident where he injures a politician attempting to rape a girl.
-The politician hires thugs to take him down while the soldier attempts to take down the greedy politician.
+It stars Srikanth and Sneha in the lead roles with Kalabhavan Mani, Nagesh, Thalaivasal Vijay, Manikka Vinayagam, and Kalairani in supporting roles.
+Production took place in different locations across India, with two songs shot in Kyrgyzstan.

+Bose released on 8 October 2004.
+It was dubbed into Telugu as Rakshana and released in 2005, and the film was also dubbed in Hindi as Commando - The Force.
+The movie was remade in Kannada in 2009 as Yodha.